-French-German majors are required to take 33 credits combined in French and German at the 200 level or above; they may take a maximum of 60 credits in French and German combined, including 100-level courses.
+French-German majors are required to take 33 credits combined in French and German at the 200 level or above.
 (Students who transfer to Hood in their junior year intending to major in French-German must be qualified to enroll in courses at the 200 level or above in both languages.)